AlexiyOrlov/block-relocation/README.md

 where you can set movement directions.
 Platform's sides can be toggled via an empty hand.

+Relocator recipe is a piston surrounded by obsidian, and Platform recipe is an iron ingot surrounded by sticks.

 Relocator's block entity implements *BlockMover* interface, and Platform's block entity